Fliplet/fliplet-cli/docs/Introduction.md

 ## What can you build

+All of our components are open source and available on [github.com/fliplet](https://github.com/fliplet).
+Take a look at the variety of components you can create using Fliplet's platform below.

 ### App components

 App components will enable your apps to run Javascript on all screens of a Fliplet App.
 CSS files and HTML/Handlebars templates will also be available on all screens.